3DGS Preset Config

 Quick Choice

-Choose the preset according to scene constraints first, then tune only the most important parameters.
+Choose the preset according to product constraints first, then tune only the most important parameters.
 Avoid changing precision, sorting, and blur parameters at the same time at the start.

 | Target Scenario | Recommended Preset | Key Settings |